 Take a look at the unique church bell tower

 Located down the hill from Les Baux de Provence, Fontvieille is the closest of the Alpilles villages to Arles.
 Today, in Fontvieille, there is a population of roughly 3,500 residents.
-However, the village of Fontvieille was only officially after the end of the French Revolution in 1799.
+However, the town of Fontvieille was only officially after the end of the French Revolution in 1799.

 For many years, the demand for the quarried Fontvielle limestone drove the population and economy of this town.
 Limestone from Fontvieille was used to construct the Roman arena, ramparts and theatre in Arles.
 Stone was also vital for the Barbegal aqueduct, which supplied water to Arles.
 Rock quarried and cut in Fontvieille was also used for the nearby abbey of Montmajour between the 10th and 13th centuries.